microsoft/snmalloc/docs/security/VariableSizedChunks.md

 ## Finding meta-data quickly

+Allocators must map allocations to associated meta-data.
-There are two common approaches in allocators,
+There are two common approaches for locating this associated meta-data:

 * At some specified aligned position relative to a current pointer
 * In a global map